The Very Best Diet for Cats, According to Vets

 Age definitely matters

 One of the most important factors to consider when shopping for cat food is your cat’s age.
 Different life stages mean different activity levels and nutritional needs.
 For example, kittens are generally far more active than their senior counterparts, and they also need additional nutrition to help them in their quick growing process.
 “Just as human babies don’t eat the same foods as adult humans, nor should kittens and adult cats eat the same foods since they require different nutrients as they change over the years,” says Brittany Carey, a cat specialist and manager at Cat Safari in San Francisco.
 “You may see cat food with the phrase ‘for all life stages’ in its description, but it’s best to seek life-stage nutrition.”
+We bet you never knew these things about your cat!

 Your cats’ nutritional needs can vary over time